Menu

 It Happens All Too Often

-In the Facebook support group I run, this happens most days;
+In the Facebook support group I created, this happens most days;

 Someone joins the group, and their first post is one big worry.
 Full of questions, including basic things, that their doctor hasn’t told them.